 extra 32 K RAM.

-The new Super Game Module has also a
+The first 2 versions of the Super Game Module has also a

 This sound chip is one of the most known out there in the 80's, namely the AY-3-8910A.